-The Peel Regulated River Water Source was managed under conditions set out in the Water Sharing Plan for the Peel Regulated River Water Source 20108 for the entirety of 2020-21.
-A part restriction of water sharing plan provisions on 2 December 2019 was repealed on 30 June 2020.
+The Peel Regulated River Water Source was managed under the conditions set out in the Water Sharing Plan for the Peel Regulated River Water Source 20107, for the entirety of 2021-22.
+A replacement plan has since been gazetted commencing July 1 2022.